wait-how/riscv_friendly/README.md

 ### Implementation Details
  - At least 64 bytes of uninitialized memory should be in the .bss section.
 The .data section is not used.
- - If `_start` is not the first label seen it will not be the first to execute in the .hex file.
+ - If `_start` is not the first label seen in `start.s` it will not be the first to execute in the .hex file.
 Avoid this by placing all port-specific code and data in the `Imp_details` macro in the `bare_port_macros.s` file so it gets included last.
  - The `fence` instruction tests are more or less stubs and shound be expanded.

  - The Zicsr extension tests require access to the following registers: